 A day trip to Boston is an easy bus ride away with C&J Bus Lines.
-Take one of our buses from Portsmouth, Dover, or Newburyport direct into Boston for a day of exploring the city’s history, eating great food, and experiencing beautiful sights.
+Take one of our buses from Portsmouth or Seabrook into Boston for a day of exploring the city’s history, eating great food, and experiencing beautiful sights.
 Sit back and relax on our comfortable buses featuring free Wi-Fi, power outlets, and plenty of cold water in the galley.
-After you arrive safely at South Station, here’s how to spend your 24 hours in the city.
+After you arrive safely at South Station, here’s how to spend your time in the city.

 Stretch Your Legs on the Esplanade